 Contrast on the basic plot could be improved, but it shows how false phantoms of the signal are visible from every direction.
 The covariance peaks result in a bearing of 301.94 degrees, but a closer look reveals that the most intense portion of the signal appears to be at a slightly lower bearing than the more consistent mix of arrivals.
 Using the eigenvalue filtering removes most of the aliasing:

 Zooming in further on the bearing of interest is now possible with 8x oversampling:

 In terms of overall alignment, the bearing 301.0 can probably be taken as a more accurate estimate of the original 301.6 bearing measurement.
 The averaged bearing from the cross correlation peaks is 300.93, but some components appear to come from a slightly higher bearing.
-A similar effect is seen on the H08 Java Anomaly signal which could be caused by reflections along a seacoast.
+A similar effect is seen on the H08 Java Anomaly signal which could be caused by reflections along the Java coast.
 For the Curtin event, it may be refractions around Maldives atolls.

 A second demonstration of the improved filtering shows the bearing components of the LANL Cluster 2 signal, where there were reported to be preamble components at bearing 248.8 deg.

 This plot shows little preamble energy content other than the 205.5 degree bearing to an ice event.
 The slightly different bearing to the second half of the cluster now shows that the two nearly overlapping signals came from different events.